Workshops

 • Location: JHB 616

-Hosted by Professor Melissa Gniadek, Associate Director MA.
-This 1.5-hour workshop will be co-hosted by Jessica Wurster, Career Education & Exploration Graduate Career Educator, and Joel Rodgers, Coordinator, Graduate Student Professional Development for the Faculty of Arts and Science.
-This session will build on one offered in October, but you do not need to have attended the first workshop to attend this one or to benefit from it!
-This session will focus on practical details to help you translate your English MA into the job search.
+Hosted by Professor Melissa Gniadek, Associate Director, MA, this workshop will be co-hosted by Jessica Wurster, Career Education & Exploration Graduate Career Educator, and Joel Rodgers, Coordinator, Graduate Student Professional Development for the Faculty of Arts and Science.
+It will focus on practical details to help you translate your English or Comp Lit MA into the job search.
 For example, we will discuss how to read and interpret job postings and how to present literary research skills on a resume.

-The deadline for students to RSVP for this session was April 7, 2025.
+The deadline for students to register for this session is Feb 4, 2026.

 • Location: JHB 616